dddrrreee/cs140e-20win/support/mk/README.md

 Otherwise:

-   - Just copy and modify `template.one-prog.mk`.
+   - Just copy and modify `template.n-file.mk`.
 It has more characters in it, but there's no recursion, which can be confusing.

 Hopefully should eliminate all breakage during labs.